viamrobotics/docs/docs/tutorials/roverrentaltute.md

 You can also use the keyboard’s arrow keys to control the movement if desired.

-Note that keyboard control is only enabled when the **Keyboard Disabled** switch is greyed-out.
+Note that keyboard control is disabled when the **Keyboard Disabled** switch is greyed-out.

 #### Camera Control